Developmental Milestones for Your 9-Month-Old

 Growth and Physical Development: Does Your Baby’s Belly Stick Out?

-Senses: Let Your Baby Follow Her Nose
+Senses: Let Your Baby Follow Their Nose

 Movement: Picking Up New Experiences!

-Your baby’s hand and finger skills are also coming along.
-For example, she will probably have mastered the raking grasp, meaning she's able to reach out and pull objects toward her.
-Now, she’s working on developing what’s called the pincer movement or the pincer grasp — the ability to pick up and hold things between her thumb and forefinger.
-She probably isn’t quite there yet, but she’s gaining better control of her fingers and hands as she plays with objects and begins to feed herself.
-She’ll pick things up, shake them, bang them, and throw them, delighting in the noise she’s making as items crash to the floor.
-For this reason, too, make sure what she has to play with is safe and unbreakable.
+Your baby’s hand and finger skills (fine motor skills) are also coming along.
+For example, they will probably have mastered the raking grasp, meaning they’re able to reach out and pull objects toward them.
+Now, they’re working on developing what’s called the pincer movement or the pincer grasp—the ability to pick up and hold things between the thumb and forefinger.

 related baby tool